Healthy Homes Assessment Mangateretere

 Mangateretere Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Mangateretere and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required in all Mangateretere and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with the Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes